0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/main-state-machine/index.md

 - `oldBatchNum`: the old Batch Number is a unique batch index of the previous batch (i.e., the batch whose execution led to the L2 state that existed before the state transition currently being proved and verified).

-- `newStateRoot`: the new state root is the root of the newly amended Merkle tree (representing the new L2 State) due to the state transition being proved and verified.
+- `newStateRoot`: the new state root is the root of the newly amended Merkle tree (representing the new L2 state) due to the state transition being proved and verified.

 - `newBatchNum`: the new Batch Number is a unique batch index of the batch whose execution is currently being proved and verified.